-We also undertook a Budget Consultation exercise.
-The Council has a duty under S65 of the Local Government Finance Act 1992 to consult ratepayers (or bodies appearing to represent ratepayers) about proposed expenditure prior to calculating the Council Tax requirement.
+The Council also undertook a Budget Consultation exercise via the 'Your View' questionnaire.
+We have a duty under S65 of the Local Government Finance Act 1992, to consult ratepayers (or bodies appearing to represent ratepayers) about proposed expenditure prior to calculating the Council Tax requirement.
 Best Practice is therefore to undertake an annual budget consultation exercise to ensure that the views of the ratepayers are considered as part of the budget setting process.
-In 2017/18, we undertook an abridged consultation for the 2018/19 budget which looked at preferences to where the Council allocates its resources, making savings and determining the acceptable level of Council Tax increase.